Pyramid Solitaire

 How to Play Pyramid Solitaire

-The objective in Pyramid Solitaire is to clear the pyramid of cards by selecting pairs that add up to a total of 13.
+The goal of Pyramid Solitaire is to clear a pyramid of cards by selecting pairs that add up to a total value of 13.
+It's a game of simple math and forward-thinking strategy.